-When a multi-agency response is required the process needs to be initiated to ensure all professionals are working together.
+When a multi-agency response is required the TAC/ESCO process needs to be initiated to ensure all professionals are working together.

-We refer to the Local Safeguarding Children's Partnership for guidance on Early Help and the team around the child process.
+We refer to the Local Safeguarding Children's Partnership for guidance on Early Help and the TAC process.

-10. The 4 categories of abuse (KCSIE 2023, Par 26 - 30):
+10. The 4 categories of abuse (KCSIE 2024, Par 24 - 28):

-10.1 Abuse (KCSIE 2023, Par 26).
+10.1 Abuse (KCSIE 2024, Par 24).

 Child abuse is the maltreatment of a child by another person - by adults or children.
 Somebody may abuse or neglect a child by inflicting harm or failing to act to prevent harm.
-Abuse, including neglect, and other safeguarding issues are rarely standalone events that can be covered by one definition or label.
+Abuse, neglect including exploitation and other safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases, multiple issues will overlap.